check-spelling-sandbox/openbook-templates/templates/hotel/business.md

 - Food and drink delivery can be arranged by the hotel staff
 - Each business room is equiped with a projector screen and flat-screen TV

-## Services / Features / Amendities
+## Services / Features / Amenities

-This is about amendities, services and features available for business.
+This is about amenities, services and features available for business.

 - The hotel offers a range of business services such as hardware, high speed internet, mailbox service and receptionist service for your business
 - The hotel has a fax, printer, copier available